bovem/bovem.github.io/content/openshift/container-architecture/index.md

   relative: false
 ---

-To isolate the processes running inside a <a href="/openshift/containers" target="_blank">container</a> from its host system the container engine uses the following four features:
+To isolate the processes running inside a <a href="/openshift/containers" target="_blank">container</a> from its host system, container engine uses the following four features:
 * Namespaces
 * Control Groups
 * Secure Computing